Generated Pennsylvania gorge stream scene representing Slippery Rock Creek, not an exact location photo

 Eckert Bridge to Harris Bridge

-A longer lower corridor for experienced boaters or anglers using bridge access rather than deep-gorge hiking.
+A longer lower area for experienced boaters or anglers using bridge access rather than deep-gorge hiking.

 Historic mill and Kildoo area